Stanley-blik/StaNExus-White-Hat-Terminal-App/README.md

      flutter run
      ```
      This will launch the app on your connected device or emulator.

+ ALTERNATIVELY, INSTALL THE app-release.apk on an android device
   ## Usage

   Upon launching the application, you will be greeted by a splash screen, followed by the main terminal interface.